expressots/expresso-site-doc/docs/overview/decorators.md

 # Decorators

-Here is a complete list of all the decorators that are available in ExpressoTS as wel as a brief description of what they do.
+Here is a complete list of all decorators available in ExpressoTS as well as a brief description of what they do.

-## Class decorators
+## Class Decorators

 Decorators available for your classes.